Leamota/movie-mlops-lab/README.md

 This repository demonstrates how to apply modern MLOps tools to a movie-streaming scenario.
 We build a simple recommendation prototype, simulate user behavior, and use **Evidently AI** to monitor data drift in production-like conditions.

+---

+## Strengths, Limitations, and Engineering Decisions

+###  Strengths
+- Synthetic data ensures reproducibility and avoids privacy concerns.
+- Evidently AI provides clear, interpretable drift reports.
+- Modular pipeline design makes it easy to extend into retraining or streaming workflows.

+###  Limitations
+- Synthetic data may not fully capture the complexity of real‑world streaming platforms.
+- Baseline model is intentionally simple, so performance metrics are limited.
+- Current setup focuses on batch monitoring rather than real‑time drift detection.

+###  Engineering Decisions
+- **Evidently AI** chosen for its strong visualization and reporting capabilities.
+- **Python scripts** used for simplicity and accessibility across environments.
+- **GitHub Pages** selected for publishing the blog to make results publicly accessible.
+- **Virtual environment setup** ensures reproducibility across different operating systems.

+---

 ## Goals
 - Explore the ecosystem of tools for production ML systems.
 - Show how data drift impacts recommendation quality.